Disk Quotas, File Storage and Archiving

 Do not in general use the scratch space for very important files that cannot be easily restored from other sources or recreated.

-As mentioned above the scratch directory on each machine is configured to backup once per week, typically on a Thursday evening.
+As mentioned above the scratch directory on each machine is configured to backup to the central university service.
 There are over 350 machines in the department backing up in this manner.
-On any given week we might see 0-5% of these machines fail to backup the scratch partition successfully.
+On any given backup we might see 0-5% of these machines fail to backup the scratch partition successfully.
 This may be for any number of reasons, e.g. the machine was mistakenly off, the machine was faulty, the central university backup system failed, a file was changing as the backup ran, general networking problems etc.

 To ensure you can easily identify your files and control access to them the recommended appraoch is to create a directory within scratch of your own and then set the permissions on it as appropriate, e.g.